-F. Scott Fitzgerald’s The Great Gatsby as a story in itself has become one of our most recognizable symbols for decadence, excess, and the Great American Dream.
-The story features several symbols and motifs, including a great pair of painted eyes on a wall that are thought to symbolize the eyes of God watching over the degradation of society and the omnipresent commercialism.
+The book features several symbols and motifs, including a great pair of painted eyes on a wall that are thought to symbolize the eyes of God watching over the degradation of society and the omnipresent commercialism.
 The novel also prominently features the title character’s enormous mansion, which symbolizes the glory and luxury of the character’s lifestyle and his isolation and loneliness.

 A plethora of symbolism can be found in Herman Melville’s magnum opus Moby Dick, a story of survival on the high seas.
 The White Whale—an impersonal symbol so central to the story that the book was named after it—is thought to symbolize the destructive force of nature and the impossibility of conquering it.
 This symbol also feeds into themes of fate vs. free will, as the protagonist’s search for the animal brings the characters up against forces completely beyond their control.

 The novel also features the construction of a coffin, which, counterintuitively, comes to symbolize hope.
 The ill man whom the coffin is built for takes comfort from it before he ends up recovering from his illness, and later one of the central characters uses the wooden coffin as a flotation device to keep him alive above the waves.

 This is a good example of how you can take a universal cultural concept and use it to create a new meaning within the framework of your plot.